Bryce3005/IT-Portfolio/README.md

 ---

-## 🧑‍💻 Contact
+## Contact

 - LinkedIn: [Bryce Falker](www.linkedin.com/in/bryce-falker)
 - Email: brycefalker3005@gmail.com
 - Phone: (832)-348-9780

-Always available for questions, productive discussion and learning and career opportunities!
+Always available for questions, productive discussions, learning, and career opportunities!

 ---

-## ⚡️ Future Projects
+## Future Projects

 This portfolio is constantly growing.
-New projects and practical labs are added every month, as I advance my knowledge and skillset in the IT field.
-Stay tuned for more advanced projects outside of troubleshooting and blue teaming, like **pen testing**, **cloud security**, **OSINT**, **scripting** and **automation**.
+New projects and practical labs are added every month as I advance my knowledge and skill set in the IT field.
+Stay tuned for more advanced projects beyond troubleshooting and blue teaming, such as **pen testing**, **cloud security**, **OSINT**, **scripting**, and **automation**.

 ---

-## 💡 About Me
+## About Me

 I am dedicated to expanding my knowledge in IT through **securing systems**, **threat analysis**, and **enhancing enterprise security**.
-With the complete foundation I have built in cybersecurity and IT, I am dedicated to aiding organizations in mitigating errors and reducing security threats.
-I’m ready to utilize my skillset to engage in troubleshooting and security threats in high stakes environments.
+With the comprehensive foundation I have built in cybersecurity and IT, I am dedicated to helping organizations mitigate errors and reduce security threats.
+I’m ready to utilize my skill set to engage in troubleshooting and address security threats in high-stakes environments.